This unique training course provides Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 Running for over 10 years, this course has graduated over 300 Therapy-Dog and Handler teams and continues to set the standards for the training & certification of Therapy Dogs.
 Our highly trained and experienced team can help you achieve your goals to provide Animal-Assisted Therapy or Animal-Assisted Interventions in a range of settings, such as education and schools, mental health, welfare, disability, health, and other human-service settings.
 We are not just dog trainers, we are experienced professionals in human-animal interactions and the human-animal bond.

-This intensive course, is designed to provide a solid foundation to begin your work in professional therapeutic settings (such as Animal-Assisted Therapy – AAT) or visiting, volunteer or recreational settings (such as Animal-Assisted Activities – AAA).
-The course provides a comprehensive background to Therapy-Dog training with the Canine Leadership System, handling, socialisation, psychology, body language, and Canine Good Behaviour Shaping.
-It also provides information to help get you started in Animal-Assisted Interventions, including how Human-Animal Interactions (HAI) are beneficial, how to manage ethical and legal issues, and understanding occupational health and safety.
-At the end of this course, you will have the skills to begin your work together in visiting or professional therapy settings.
+The Foundation Course provides a solid foundation to begin your work in professional therapeutic settings (such as Animal-Assisted Therapy – AAT), schools and educational settings (such as Animal-Assisted Education – AAE) or visiting, volunteer or recreational settings (such as Animal-Assisted Activities – AAA).
+The course provides a comprehensive background to Therapy-Dog training with the Canine Leadership System (obedience), handling, socialisation, psychology of canine learning, body language, canine first aid, and Canine Good Behaviour Shaping (manners).
+It also provides information to help get you started in Animal-Assisted Interventions, including research on how Human-Animal Interactions (HAI) are beneficial, how to manage ethical and legal issues, and understanding occupational health and safety.
+Participants will learn how to safely handle, manoeuvre and introduce their dogs to a range of clients.
+At the end of this course, you will have the skills to begin your work together in visiting or professional settings.

-Developed and refined over the past 10 years, our courses bring together Australia’s leading experts to provide you the most sought after Therapy Dog and Animal-Assisted Intervention (AAI) certifications in the country.
+Developed and refined over the past 10 years, and delivered in partnership with renowned canine behavioural trainers Alpha Canine Professional, our courses bring together Australia’s leading experts to provide you the most sought after Therapy Dog and Animal-Assisted Intervention (AAI) certifications in the country.

 As part of our Therapy Dog & Handler Team Certifications, we provide;

-- In depth knowledge of Animal-Assisted Interventions (AAI) and Human Animal Interactions (HAI) with opportunities for further training and development post certification
+- Detailed knowledge of Animal-Assisted Interventions (AAI) and Human Animal Interactions (HAI) with opportunities for further training and development post certification

 - A purpose built facility with state of the art classroom, training spaces, and simulated environments such as a lounge room, hospital room and kitchen